bridgecrew-perf6/mauton-api-deployment/README.md

 heroku  https://git.heroku.com/$YOUR_API.git (push)
 ```

+### Step 4 - Create a postgresql DB in Heroku
+* Login Heroku
+* Select Data > Select Postgresql > Install Heroku Postgres
+* Choose App to provision to your Heroku API

+### Step 5 - run script to add Table in your DB
+* Login Heroku
+* Select Data > Check Credentials of Your Heroku Postgresql DB
+* Connect your DB in DBeaver
+* run the [SQL](https://github.com/ikhvjs/mauton-api-deployment/blob/main/mauton-api-sql) in your DB

-### Step 5 - Add your Environment Variable in Heroku Dashboard
+### Step 6 - Add your Environment Variable in Heroku Dashboard
 * Login Heroku
 * Select Dashboard > your API > Setting
 * In Config Vars, Click 'Reveal Config Vars'